CarmeTeam/Carme-Docu/UserDoc/readme.md

 * interactive GUI job on (GPU) clusters
 * multi-user resource management
 * automatic data I/O
-* usage of pre-build software images for machnie learning and data science
+* usage of pre-build software images for machine learning and data science
 * creation and management of own images
 * running large multi-node multi-GPU jobs in an desktop-like environment (full abstraction of the underlying HPC stack)

 ### NOTES
-* This document is a generic *Carme* ducumentation.
-All images show the reference system at ITWM - individual *Carme* installations might vary in apperance and functionality.
+* This document is a generic *Carme* documentation.
+All images show the reference system at ITWM - individual *Carme* installations might vary in appearance and functionality.
 Please also refer to the local documentation.

 ### Basic Usage
 After logging into a *Carme* system, users will see the following basic home screen